stronnag/bbl2kml/README.md

 }
 ```

 A warning will be displayed if the configuration file in not syntactically correct; in such cases its contents will be ignored.
-There is a [complete example](https://github.com/stronnag/bbl2kml/wiki/Sample-Config-file) in the wiki that can be used as a template.
+There is a somewhat [complete example](https://github.com/stronnag/bbl2kml/wiki/Sample-Config-file) in the wiki that can be used as a template.

 Note also that the command interpreter allows `-flag` or `--flag` for any option.